 Whenever possible, preserving healthy teeth is the best treatment option.
-But if you need a tooth replaced, Herman Castaneda at Premier Denture Center located in Mill Creek, Lynnwood, and Everett Washington can help fill your smile by creating partial dentures that match your natural teeth, giving you a great smile without the need for a full set of dentures.
+But if you need a tooth replaced, Herman Castaneda at Premier Denture located in Mill Creek.
+Serving Bothell, Lynnwood, and Everett Washington can help fill your smile by creating partial dentures that match your natural teeth, giving you a great smile without the need for a full set of dentures.
 In fact, most people won’t even know that you’re wearing partial dentures.
 To find out if partial dentures are a good fit for your needs, schedule a consultation with Herman Castaneda today.
-You can always call the office to check for availability or schedule an appointment using the online tool.
+You can always call the office to check for availability or schedule an appointment using the online cool.

 Partial dentures are a lasting tooth replacement option that allows you to retain as many of your natural teeth as possible.
 Saving your natural teeth is always the preferred approach, as they are anchored into your bone tissue and provide important stimulation that prevents bone loss.